dylan-thinnes/conway-wechsler/README.md

 Mathematical expressions are derived from the [MathParse library](https://github.com/dylan-thinnes/math-parser).
 Reference its README to see what kinds of mathematical expressions are valid.

 ## Installation
-1. Compile to an executable using the provided bash script "./compile".
+1. Compile to an executable using `stack`.
    If you are on Windows, try copy pasting the correct commands in the bash script.
    [(Getting started with Haskell)](https://haskell-lang.org/get-started)